I have a few personal projects in addition to my client projects plus my Muse passing across ideas of her own and insisting on being attended to ASAP.

 5. Use Social Media Blocking Software

-Then you need to get some help with your willpower.
-These apps will help block your access to the Internet for a predetermined amount of time every day.
+There are apps out there that will help block your access to the Internet as well as other distractions for a predetermined amount of time every day.

 Some good ones I’ve come across for this sort of thing are:-

 - Cold Turkey (free basic account.
 Compatible with Windows only at the moment)